 What To Look For In A Competitor Analysis?

 There are several vital components to consider incorporating in competitor analysis.
 You should include as much information as possible to form an accurate competitor analysis report.
 It will show you how your business is performing compared to others.

 You will need to gather information on potential competitors and their features, pricing, service quality, strengths, and weaknesses.
 You can also use competitor analysis tools like PowerAdSpy to see what type of ads they are using in their marketing campaigns.

-Followings are the top 10 components every competitor analysis should include:
+Followings are the top 10 components every competitor analysis templates should include:

 #1.
 Feature Matrix:

 Find all the features that your competitor’s products and services include.
 And save it in a competitor insight spreadsheet to conceive how companies stack up against one another.